-What is Debt Origination (in Capital Markets)?
+What is Debt Origination in the Context of Capital Markets?

-- Origination includes bridging the gap between the needs of debt issuers and investors, in addition to assessing the interest rate environment.
+Origination includes bridging the gap between the needs of debt issuers and investors, in addition to assessing the interest rate environment.

-Understanding Debt Origination
+Debt Origination Explained

 As mentioned, debt origination is the process that companies undertake in order to raise debt.
 In the context of capital markets, it is only one part of the process of raising debt.